QSAR in Early Drug Development with Smag AI

 Frequently Asked Questions (FAQs)

 Predictive toxicology uses computational tools to forecast if a compound is likely to be toxic.
-AI enhances accuracy by analyzing chemical and biological data patterns.
-Learn more from the FDA's Predictive Toxicology Roadmap.
+AI enhances its accuracy by analysing complex data patterns.
+See FDA’s Predictive Toxicology Roadmap for more context.

 Leading platforms like SMAG report ROC-AUC values above 0.80.
 Their CYP450 metabolism models validate between 83–92% accuracy, outperforming industry averages.

 Yes.
-The OECD's updated (Q)SAR Assessment Framework (2023) supports model reliability, applicability, and regulatory use.
-Read more: OECD Framework.
+The OECD’s updated (Q)SAR Assessment Framework (2023) supports model reliability, applicability, and regulatory use.
+Read more: OECD Guidance.

-SMAG AI models predict hepatotoxicity, nephrotoxicity, cardiotoxicity, mutagenicity, carcinogenicity, and CYP450 metabolism—offering comprehensive safety insights.
+They cover hepatotoxicity, nephrotoxicity, cardiotoxicity, mutagenicity, carcinogenicity—plus CYP450 metabolism—providing comprehensive early-stage safety evaluation.